-- A. Permitted Uses in the A.R.C.
-Residential Area, Provided the Uses are Located upon Platted Lots of an Approved Subdivision, are as follows: - 1.
-One single-family dwelling per lot. - 2.
-Home occupations as regulated in Section 10.02. - 3.
-Accessory structures customarily incidental to the above permitted uses. - B. Permitted Uses in the A.R.C.
-Agricultural/Woodland/Open Space Area are as follows: - 1.
-One single-family dwelling or mobile home per lot (35 acres). - 2.
-General farming, including the raising of crops, horticulture, apiculture, sod farming, forestry, and the raising or keeping of some livestock or poultry; provided that no animal feedlot shall be located within one-half (1/2) mile of a non farm dwelling. - 3.
-Farm drainage systems, flood control and watershed structures and erosion control devices meeting all county, state and soil conservation district minimum regulations. - 4.
+B. Permitted Uses in the A.R.C.
+Agricultural/Woodland/Open Space Area are as follows:

+- 1. One single family dwelling or mobile home per lot (35 acres). - 2.
+General farming, including the raising of crops, horticulture, apiculture, sod farming, forestry, and the raising or keeping of some livestock or poultry; provided that no animal feedlot shall be located within one half (1/2) mile of a non-farm dwelling. - Farm drainage systems, flood control and watershed structures and erosion control devices meeting all county, state and soil conservation district minimum regulations. - 4.
 Railroad right-of-ways, but not including freight classification yards and buildings. - 5.
 Temporary or seasonal roadside stands; provided that adequate off street parking is available, traffic visibility or traffic flows are not adversely affected and not more than one stand per farm.
 No more than one twenty-five (25) square foot sign advertising the stand shall be permitted for each street or road frontage. - 6.
 Forest and game management areas. - 7.
 Home occupations as regulated in Section 10.02. - 8.
+Accessory structures and uses customarily incidental to any of the above conditional uses when located on the same property. - 9.
+The following residential uses: State licensed residential facility serving six or fewer persons; Licensed family adult foster care home or foster care for adults with five or fewer beds as permitted in MS 245A.11, Subd.
+2a.
+No more than one four (4) square foot sign advertising the facility shall be permitted at the primary driveway entrance. - 10.
+The following non-residential uses: State licensed non-residential facility or day care facility serving 12 or fewer persons, and a group family day care facility serving 14 or fewer children.
+No more than one four (4) square foot sign advertising the facility shall be permitted at the primary driveway entrance.

-Accessory structures and uses customarily incidental to any of the above conditional uses when located on the same property. - C. Conditional Uses in the A.R.C.'s Residential Area are as follows: - 1.
-Public and private schools and parks.
+C. Conditional Uses in the A.R.C.'s Residential Area are as follows:

-- 2. Churches and community buildings, including chapels, temples, synagogues, cemeteries and normal accessory buildings for education and living quarters. - 3.
+- 1. Public and private schools and parks. - 2.
+Churches and community buildings, including chapels, temples, synagogues, cemeteries and normal accessory buildings for education and living quarters. - 3.
 Temporary uses not to exceed one year. - 4.
-Accessory structures and uses customarily incidental to any of the above uses when located on the same property. - D. Conditional Uses in the A.R.C.'s Agricultural/Woodland/Open Space Area are as follows: - 1.
-Public utility buildings such as substations, transformer stations, and regulator stations without service or storage yards. - 2.
+Accessory structures and uses customarily incidental to any of the above uses when located on the same property. - 5.
+Solar energy farm (photovoltaic systems).

+D. Conditional Uses in the A.R.C.'s Agricultural/Woodland/Open Space Area are as follows:

+- 1. Public utility buildings such as substations, transformer stations, and regulator stations without service or storage yards. - 2.
 Commercial radio and television towers and transmitters, provided that the ground area occupied by the tower is securely fenced by at least a six (6) foot high fence. - 3.
-Stables for the commercial boarding of animals on non farm parcels. - 4.
+Stables for the commercial boarding of animals on non-farm parcels. - 4.
 Riding academies. - 5.
 Temporary uses not to exceed one year. - 6.
 Accessory structures and uses customarily incidental to any of the above uses when located on the same property. - 7.
 Kennels. - 8.
-One mobile home as a second dwelling on a buildable lot within the ARC comprised of at least thirty-five (35) acres, under one or more of the following circumstances: - a) when there is a need to provide health care services to residents of either of the dwellings; - b) when all adult residents of either of the dwellings are sixty (60) years of age or older; - c) when at least one of the adult occupants of each dwelling is employed full time in general farming activities carried out on the parcel. - E. General District Regulations: - 1.
-Agricultural, Woodland and Open Space Area c) Side Yard Regulations:
+One mobile home as a second dwelling on a buildable lot within the ARC comprised of at least thirty-five (35) acres, under one or more of the following circumstances: - a) when there is a need to provide health care services to residents of either of the dwellings; - b) when all adult residents of either of the dwellings are sixty (60) years of age or older;

+- when at least one of the adult occupants of each dwelling is employed full time in general farming activities carried out on the parcel. - 9.
+Solar energy farm (photovoltaic systems).